"When we hear our children speak in our native languages, we hear the voices of our ancestors."

 The kids used the Chinook Salmon Life Cycle printables alongside the Mirus Toys Wooden Life Cycle Board to visualize the life cycle of a salmon.

 The larger Salmon Life Cycle Coins are double-sided with the stage of the cycle written on the back as a control of error.
 The smaller coins are influencer coins.
 They are green on the back if they're a positive influence and red if they're a negative influence on the salmon cycle.

 We have almost all of the life cycle and food chain coins for this life cycle board.
 They're a really helpful hands-on approach that generates interest and enhances understanding of these important topics.

-We all agreed that this is knowledge we would want to pass on to anyone who comes along behind us, so our kids hung it on the wall along with their ecosystem picture.
+We all agreed that this is the knowledge we would want to pass on to anyone who comes along behind us, so the kids hung it on the wall along with their ecosystem picture.

 It also led to a larger discussion about what we would want anyone who came to the farm after us to know about this land and what is so special about it.
 They also wanted to be able to share some of the things that any inhabitants would need to survive during their stay.
 Can you guess where we're going with this?